jarecoo/practice/notes.md

 ### Top 3 Reasons (including links and examples) I left the Mormon church:
 To me, these things are dangerous and harmful, and if they’re true, then the church isn’t.
 God wouldn’t do it this way; yes men are flawed, but God is perfect, so he could and should help his men avoid these pitfalls.
 1. information suppression, whitewashing, gaslighting, rhetorical control, ideological rigidity, historical revisionism (mostly about church history, but it applies currently as well), technophobia - the church wants to control information, god would have no need for this
+    - “The truth never damages a cause that is honest.” -Mahatma Gandhi
     - Liars: https://www.reddit.com/r/exmormon/comments/82pwvj/comment/dvc0izz?st=JEI70DU8&sh=5dc125a2
+    - Bill Reel excommunicated for pointing out Holland’s verifiable lies
     - “Nobody is going to give you the education you need to overthrow them.”
 Peanuts cartoon
     - The BoM is a rip-off of another book, The Book of the Hebrews https://cesletter.org/CES-Letter.pdf#page8
     - The church flat out whitewashes history and attempts to control truth https://www.reddit.com/r/exmormon/comments/7ncpbc/i_compiled_a_list_of_all_the_facts_stated_in/?st=JBW02ZIF&sh=07dfb103, https://www.reddit.com/r/exmormon/comments/7yr3kd/comment/duik378?st=JDVCUG7X&sh=a28976c0, https://www.reddit.com/r/exmormon/comments/80ievk/update_a_robust_list_of_intentional_hiding_church/?st=JE57V6YF&sh=4c8fd9ed, https://www.reddit.com/r/exmormon/comments/8amp35/church_legal_department_orders_all_websites/?st=JFQ7QCNZ&sh=3174c218